Amazon Marketplace

 BM refers to traditional brick-and-mortar retail stores as opposed to online sales.
 Many sellers operate both BM and Amazon channels (omnichannel).
 Amazon has programs like Fulfillment from Amazon Warehouse for BM retailers to streamline online fulfillment.

-Open term pageBrowse Node (BN)
+Open glossary pageBrowse Node (BN)

 Numerische Kategorisierungs-ID